commanderx16/x16-emulator/README.md

 Keyboard Layout
 ---------------

+* ON IPADS A LONG PRESS WILL GIVE YOU ACCESS TO THE FUNCTION KEYS

 The X16 uses a PS/2 keyboard, and the ROM currently supports several different layouts.
 The following table shows their names, and what keys produce different characters than expected: